stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 friends in subway stations, or loitering on the benches around Borough Hall in conversation with groups of swarthy, evil-looking strangers.
-When he spoke it was to babble of unlimited powers almost within his grasp, and to repeat with knowing leers such mystical words or names as  "Sephiroth ",  "Ashmodai ", and  "Samaël ".
+When he spoke it was to babble of unlimited powers almost within his grasp, and to repeat with knowing leers such mystical words or names as  "Sephiroth",  "Ashmodai", and  "Samaël ".
 The court action revealed that he was using up his income and wasting his principal in the purchase of curious tomes imported from London and Paris, and in the maintenance of a squalid basement flat in the Red Hook district where he spent nearly every night, receiving odd delegations of mixed